brianium/yoose/README.md

 ## Documentation

-### yoose.core
+### brianium.yoose

-`yoose.core` defines the api for exercising use cases.
-A use case is something that implements the `yoose.core/UseCase` protocol.
-Most of the functions in `yoose.core` just implement the functions defined by the protocol.
+`brianium.yoose` defines the api for exercising use cases.
+A use case is something that implements the `brianium.yoose/UseCase` protocol.
+Most of the functions in `brianium.yoose` just implement the functions defined by the protocol.

 **push!**